se2p/pynguin/docs/user/intro.rst

 This is an (incomplete) list of theses done on Pynguin.

 * A. Hajdari: **Enhancing Automated Unit Testing for Machine Learning Libraries Based on API Constraints**.
-Master Thesis.
+Master's Thesis.
 University of Passau, 2025.

   Added API-Documentation parsing and test generation for libraries which require tensor inputs based on the parsed constraints.

 * A. Abdelillah: **Exploring LLM Integration into Automated Unit Test Generation**.
-  Master Thesis.
+  Master's Thesis.
 University of Passau, 2025.

   Integrated LLM querying, including prompting, parsing and the LLMOSAAlgorithm.
+* G. Oberreuter Álvarez: **Effects of the Implementation of a Graph-Based Object Synthesis Heuristic on Pynguin**.
+Master's Thesis.
+University of Passau, 2024.

+  Adds a object-synthesis heuristic for the test generation based on generation graphs.
+* L. Berg: **Improving automated unit test generation for machine learning libraries using structured input data**.
+Master's Thesis.
+University of Namur, 2024.

+  Provides an approach to generate more structured input data and to run Pynguin more reliably on native-code libraries.
+* F. Kroiß: **Type Tracing: Using Runtime Information to Improve Automated Unit-test Generation for Python**.
+Master's Thesis.
+University of Passau, 2023.

+  Provides an approach to infer and refine missing and existing type information based on the execution of the generated test cases.
 * S. Labrenz: **Using Checked Coverage as Fitness Function for Test Generation in Python**.
-Master Thesis.
+Master's Thesis.
 University of Passau, 2022.

   Provides checked coverage both as a fitness function for test generation as well as an optimisation criterion for assertion minimisation.
 * M. Königseder: **DeepTyper für Python und der Einfluss von Typvorhersagen auf die automatische Testgenerierung**.
-Bachelor Thesis.
+Bachelor's Thesis.
 University of Passau, 2022.

 * M. Reichenberger: **Measuring Oracle Quality in Python**.
-Master Thesis.
+Master's Thesis.
 University of Passau, 2022.

   Although this work did not directly contribute to Pynguin, its implementation of Checked Coverage was the basis for the thesis of S. Labrenz.
 * F. Straubinger: **Mutation Analysis to Improve the Generation of Assertions for Automatically Generated Python Unit-tests**.
-Bachelor Thesis.
+Bachelor's Thesis.
 University of Passau, 2021.

   Provided the mutation-based assertion generation for improved regression tests.
 * L. Steffens: **Seeding Strategies in Search-Based Unit Test Generation for Python**.
-  Bachelor Thesis.
+  Bachelor's Thesis.
 University of Passau, 2021.

   Provided the dynamic seeding as well as the seeding from existing test cases to Pynguin.
 * F. Kroiß: **Automatic Generation of Whole Test Suites in Python**.
-Bachelor Thesis.
+Bachelor's Thesis.
   University of Passau, 2020.

   Provided the whole-suite test generation algorithm as well as large parts of the core parts of Pynguin, e.g., instrumentation, test-case representation, and execution.
 * C. Frädrich: **Combining Test Generation and Type Inference for Testing Dynamically Typed Programming Language**.
-Master Thesis.
+Master's Thesis.
 University of Passau, 2019.

   Implemented a proof-of-concept using a Randoop-like test-generation algorithm and incorporated several ideas for type inference.
 Although this work was done before